Suggested links

 • Impaired brain function

-By seeking medical detox to manage alcohol withdrawal syndrome, patients gain access to medical care during withdrawal.
+By seeking medical detox for the management of alcohol withdrawal syndrome, patients gain access to medical care during the entire withdrawal process.

-People who go through detox may have varying experiences depending on age, addiction level, other health conditions, etc. However, one of the things you can expect is the process to follow a general timetable.
+Individuals who go through alcohol detox may have varying experiences depending on age, addiction level, and other health conditions.
+However, there is a general set of expected timelines for a safe detox from alcohol.

 Within the first 6-12 hour period, symptoms may include: